ainephelan/ainephelan.github.io/_posts/2019-04-23-tableau-dashboards.md

 <h2><strong>Dashboard: Sales vs. Target by Department</strong></h2>
-<p>This next dashboard is sales data for a fictitious supplier of office furniture, supplies and technology.
+<p>This next dashboard represents sales data for a fictitious supplier of office furniture, supplies and technology.
 The original data set can be downloaded <a href="https://sds-platform-private.s3-us-east-2.amazonaws.com/uploads/P1-AmazingMartEU2.xlsx">here</a>.</p>

 <p>The dashboard compares actual sales across time with sales targets.
 You can filter on the different departments to see how sales have been tracking for each area.
-I've also included a visualisation of sales value above or below target, to give a very clear picture of sales performance for that month for the particular department.</p>
+I've also included a visualisation of sales value above or below target, to give a clear picture of sales performance for that month for the particular department.</p>